The vast majority of agricultural land across both Estates is let to tenant farmers.

 The Higher Level Stewardship Agreement on the Ledston Estate is a 10 year plan to improve wildlife diversity and habitat through specific management and improvement to the parkland, parkland trees and historic boundaries.

-There is an area of wetland to the southern end of Ledston Estate which borders Fairburn Ings an RSPB nature reserve and is home to a large variety of bird species.
+To the southern end of the Ledston Estate there is an area of wetland which borders Fairburn Ings an RSPB nature reserve and is home to a large variety of bird species, a very important site for breeding and wintering wildfowl.